Best Low Carb Pasta and Pasta Alternatives

-Who doesn’t love a bowl of pasta with a delicious sauce?
-It’s the ultimate comfort food!
-But pasta has gotten a bad rap in the past few years, likely due to the low carb craze as well as the fact that white pasta refined and stripped of many nutrients.
+Pasta is the ultimate comfort food!
+But it’s gotten a bad rap in the past few years due to the low carb craze.
+In addition, regular “white” pasta is refined and stripped of many nutrients.
 As a nutritionist, I believe that “all foods can fit” and have no problem recommending pasta to my clients.
 But that being said, most of us eat WAY more than a serving of pasta.
 Restaurants often serve 3-4 cups which can add up to 1000 calories without the sauce!
-While there is nothing wrong with a bowl of regular white pasta on occasion, it’s not a great idea to indulge on a regular basis if. you have diabetes, prediabetes, PCOS or if you trying to follow a low carb eating plan.
-The good news is that there are some new pasta and pasta alternatives on the market.
-Read on to get my take on pasta or pasta alternatives; which is the healthiest?
+While there is nothing wrong with a bowl of regular white pasta on occasion, it’s not a great idea to indulge on a regular basis if you have diabetes, prediabetes, PCOS or if you trying to follow a low carb eating plan.
+The good news is that there are some new choices on the market.
+Read on to get my take on some of the best low carb pasta and pasta alternatives.

 Different types of regular pasta

 It used to be that pasta only varied in shape and size.
 You could pick angel hair, rigatoni, fusilli or regular spaghetti.
-But now there are some variations of pasta.
-Some has added fiber and protein, while others add are made from whole wheat flour or have vegetables (or veggie powder) added in.
+But now there so many variations.
+Some have added fiber and protein, while others add are made from whole wheat flour or legumes.

 - White pasta.
 This is the original pasta.
 Nothing like a good ol’ bowl of white pasta.
 You certainly don’t need to avoid white pasta, but keep portions moderate.
 I’d also suggest you try some of the other options!